rotheconrad/F100_Prok_Recombination/README.md

 If you use any part of this workflow in your research please cite the following manuscript:

 PLACEHOLDER FOR MANUSCRIPT CITATION AND LINK

+# Future Improvements

+1. More efficient All vs. All RBM with Diamond or other.
+1. Filter MMSeqs2 Gene clusters for improved true ortholog assignments.
+1. Compute number of unique alleles for each gene cluster.
+1. Compute pN/pS for each gene cluster.